T3mmy4P/milestone-project-1/README.md

 ![Navigation Bar](./assets/images/screenshots/Header%20screenshot.png)

-The home page serves as a cool welcome with the users attention being captivated by the hero image.
+The home page serves as a cool welcome with users attention being captivated by the hero image.

-I used a similar yellowish/gold for the font of the job title to give the page a theme around the gold logo.
+A yellowish/gold for the font of the job title to give the page a theme around the gold logo.

 The audio player acts as a little preview for site users to get an idea of the sound and ability of the musician.